Full Duplex ISAC with Cluster Ray Targets: Parameter Estimation and Beamforming: Introduction

 \section{Introduction}

-\Gls{ISAC} systems have been one of the most important areas of research for next-generation \gls{6G} wireless systems \cite{FeasibilityStudy3gpp,UsecasesETSI}.
-In \gls{ISAC} systems, different taxonomies have been investigated based on the system model and waveform design in the literature \cite{ISAC6GSurvey}.
-For instance, from a system modeling perspective, \textit{device-free} and \textit{device-based} sensing scenarios have been investigated \cite{FundamentalLimitsSurvey}, while in the waveform design aspect, \textit{communication-centric, radar-centric, and joint-design} strategies have been explored and advanced in recent years \cite{EmbeddingCommRadar,majorcomm}.
+\Gls{ISAC} systems have been one of the most important areas of research for next-generation \gls{6G} wireless systems \cite{FeasibilityStudy3gpp}.
+In \gls{ISAC} systems, various taxonomies have been investigated in the literature based on system models and waveform designs \cite{ISAC6GSurvey}.
+For instance, from a system modeling perspective, \textit{device-free} and \textit{device-based} sensing scenarios have been investigated \cite{FundamentalLimitsSurvey}, while in the waveform design aspect, \textit{communication-centric, radar-centric, and joint-design} strategies have been explored and advanced in recent years \cite{majorcomm}.

 Despite the recent advancements in \gls{ISAC} literature, most of the works do not focus on the modeling aspect of radar targets \cite{BF_Design_FD_ISAC2022,OptimalTXBFforISAC}.
 For instance, in most \textit{communication-centric} design studies, both sensing targets and communication users have been modeled as point objects in the far field of \gls{TX} antennas \cite{JTRBFFDISAC,TalhaAsilomar2023,ISACATIQ}.
 This modeling aspect is acceptable for communication purposes as the \gls{RX} antennas occupy a significantly small area; however, for sensing in \gls{V2I} and \gls{V2X} settings, this assumption becomes invalid.
-Realizing this, many research groups have focused their attention on the \gls{ET} model, where each target is modeled as either a large number of scatterers \cite{ISACExtendedTarget,crboptimizationJRCB}, or to use a parametric model to define a contour of the target, such as \gls{TFS} \cite{ExtendedtargetTFS,3DextendedTargetTFS}.
+Realizing this, many research groups have focused their attention on the \gls{ET} model\cite{ISACExtendedTarget,crboptimizationJRCB}, or on using a parametric model to define a contour of the target, such as \gls{TFS} \cite{ExtendedtargetTFS,3DextendedTargetTFS}.
 Although these models can model complex targets, they do so at a much higher computational cost.
-For instance, in both these strategies, either all of the scatterers or a large number of parameters are needed to fully characterize the target.
-In addition, these models consider deterministic settings and hence forgo the stochastic nature of the radar channel.
+For instance, in these strategies, either all scatterers or a large number of parameters are required to fully characterize the target.
+In addition, these models assume deterministic settings and thus ignore the stochastic nature of the radar channel.